Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Introduction

-\item A novel, carefully curated word-level translation dataset across 72 language pairs, stratified over PoS tag and English word frequency, and including a set of language-pair specific valid translations.\!\footnotemark[2] \item A behavioral analysis of word-level translation and basic linguistic capabilities over early multilingual pretraining, identifying two main phases of learning. \item A comprehensive interpretability study attributing this behavior to the pretraining data and model components, uncovering the emergence and interplay of two central mechanisms: a useful, albeit overeager copying mechanism, which emerges and refines over training, and a generalizing mechanism which enables cross-lingual transfer. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item A release of pretraining checkpoints of a multilingual $1.7$B model, more fine-grained (every $185$M tokens) and capturing earlier training than any other publicly available multilingual checkpoints.\!\footnote{On publication, we will release our word-level translation dataset, code, and checkpoints to facilitate future work.} \item A novel, carefully curated word-level translation dataset across 72 language pairs, stratified over PoS tag and English word frequency, with language-pair specific valid translations. \item A behavioral analysis of word-level translation and basic linguistic capabilities over early multilingual pretraining, identifying two main phases of learning. \item A multi-method interpretability study attributing this behavior to model components, uncovering the emergence and interaction of two central mechanisms: a useful, albeit overeager copying mechanism, which is refined over training, and a generalizing mechanism which enables translation without overlap. \end{itemize}